omunite215/omunite215/README.md

 <h3>Little facts about me 🧑</h3>

 - 🧞 I'm a Tech Enthusiast since childhood.
-- 🔭 I’m currently working on Fullstack Web Development, Native Mobile Development.
+- 🔭 I’m currently working on Full Stack Development, Native Mobile Development.
 - 👯 I’m looking to collaborate with Fullstack Web and UI/UX projects.
 - 💡 Contributing to Open Source Projects is always been a goal to me.
 - ⚡ Fun fact: I love Sports, especially Cricket.